headjoe3/Rocrastinate/docs/1-1-introduction.md

 myComponentObject:Destroy()
 ```

-If you are unfamiliar with object oriented programming in lua, I would highly recommend reading this tutorial:
+If you are unfamiliar with object oriented programming in lua, I would highly recommend reading [this tutorial](https://devforum.roblox.com/t/all-about-object-oriented-programming/8585)

-To make a Component class, you can use the following API
+To declare our first Component class, Rocrastinate provides the following API
 ```lua
 local Rocrastinate = require(location.of.Rocrastinate)
 local MyComponent = Rocrastinate.Component:extend()